Best Of16 min read

 Dreamhost

-DreamHost is one of only three hosts officially recommended by WordPress.org — and for budget-conscious WordPress users, it's a compelling pick.
+DreamHost is one of only three hosts officially recommended by WordPress.org — and for budget-conscious WordPress users, it's a smart choice.
 Their Shared Starter plan runs around $2.59/mo and includes a free domain and SSL.
-They're also one of the only shared hosts offering a genuine 100% uptime guarantee, with actual service credits if they miss it.
+They're also one of the only shared hosts offering a genuine 100% uptime guarantee with actual service credits if they miss it.

-The big limitation on the base plan: no email hosting included.
-You'll need to add that separately or use a third-party email service like Google Workspace.
-It's annoying, honestly, but it's not a dealbreaker for most small sites.
-And the 97-day money-back guarantee — the longest in the industry by a wide margin — means you can take your time deciding whether this is the right fit.
+One catch on the base plan: no email hosting.
+You'll need to add that separately or use Google Workspace or similar.
+It's a bit annoying, but not a dealbreaker for most small sites.
+And the 97-day money-back guarantee — the longest in the industry by a mile — lets you take real time deciding if this is right for you.

 Key Features: